hckmd/hckmd.github.io/projects/passphrase-trick.md

                 <div class="col-md-6 my-2">
                     <figure id="selecting-images">
                         <img src="images/selecting-images.png" class="img-fluid border border-secondary" alt="An example of three generated images for the passphrase 'red tiger corn lamp'.
 The selected image for the widget has a blue border.">
-                        <figcaption class="text-center text-secondary">An example of three generated images for the passphrase 'red tiger corn lamp'.
+                        <figcaption class="figure-caption text-center text-dark">An example of three generated images for the passphrase 'red tiger corn lamp'.
 The selected image for the  widget has a blue border.</figcaption>
                     </figure>
                 </div>
             </div>